-This section describes the address range for each Interact communication card when it is used in the PC.
+The table below lists PLC adapter cards that can be used with CTC Parker's Interact software and the address range for each card when it is used in the PC.
 Do not put all cards at the same location.
 In all cases, use the highest address location possible.
 Doing this will provide contiguous memory for applications.

-Driver Name Address Range Space Required Memory Boundary ACCESS4000 (ACC) C800 - DFFF 2K resides on 2K boundaries Allen-Bradley Remote I/O (ABREMIO) C800 - DFFF 32K resides on 32K boundaries DCSNET PC Link Module (DCSNET) A000 - FC00 16K resides on 16K boundaries DeviceNet (DVNT) C800 - E000 16K resides on 16K boundaries GE Fanuc Genius I/O (GENIUS) C000 - E000 16K resides on 16K boundaries Giddings & Lewis (GLP9) C000 - E180 2K resides on 2K boundaries Mitsubishi A7BDE (MITS) - MELSEC- NET and A3N C800 - DFFF 16K resides on 16K boundaries Mitsubishi A7BDE (MITS) - RS4 C800 - DFFF 8K resides on 8K boundaries Modicon ModBus Plus (MBPL) C800 - DFFF 2K resides on 2K boundaries OMRON SYSMAC Link (SLNK) C000 - D800 2K resides on 2K boundaries Opto 22 (MIST) C000 - E180 2K resides on 2K boundaries Reliance R-NET PC Link Module (RLNT) C800 - DFFF 16K resides on 16K boundaries Siemens TIWAY (TI- WAY) C000 - E000 4K resides on 4K boundaries Square D SY/MAX Module (SDSL) CA00 - D300 4K resides on 4K boundaries Sutherland-Schultz SD Adapter (SSSD) C800 - DFFF 32K resides on 32K boundaries Texas Instruments Remote I/O (TIRIO) C800 - DFFF 1K resides on 1K boundaries
+Driver Name Address Range Space Required Memory Boundary ACCESS4000 (ACC) C800 - DFFF 2K Resides on 2K boundaries Allen-Bradley Re- mote I/O (ABRE- MIO) C800 - DFFF 32K Resides on 32K boundaries CTC Parker Auto- mation MachineLogic Control Adapter (MLCA) C800 - EFFF 4, 8, 16, or 32K Dependent upon "Space Required" DCSNET PC Link Module (DCSNET) A000 - FC00 16K Resides on 16K boundaries DeviceNet (DVNT) C800 - E000 16K Resides on 16K boundaries GE Fanuc Genius I/ O (GENIUS) C000 - E000 16K Resides on 16K boundaries Giddings & Lewis (GLP9) C000 - E180 2K Resides on 2K boundaries Mitsubishi A7BDE (MITS) - MELSEC- NET and A3N C800 - DFFF 16K Resides on 16K boundaries

+Driver Name Address Range Space Required Memory Boundary Mitsubishi A7BDE (MITS) - RS4 C800 - DFFF 8K Resides on 8K boundaries Modicon ModBus Plus (MBPL) C800 - DFFF 2K Resides on 2K boundaries OMRON SYSMAC Link (SLNK) C000 - D800 2K Resides on 2K boundaries Opto 22 (MIST) C000 - E180 2K Resides on 2K boundaries Reliance R-NET PC Link Module (RLNT) C800 - DFFF 16K Resides on 16K boundaries Siemens TIWAY (TIWAY) C000 - E000 4K Resides on 4K boundaries Square D SY/MAX Module (SDSL) CA00 - D300 4K Resides on 4K boundaries Sutherland-Schultz SD Adapter (SSSD) C800 - DFFF 32K Resides on 32K boundaries Texas Instruments Remote I/O (TIRIO) C800 - DFFF 1K Resides on 1K boundaries

-Design Issues need to read this section if you use Interact to develop ur HMI projects.
-Using a Touchscreen with Interact If you are using a touchscreen with Interact, and your application uses PTM Slide input tools, be sure to select the Arrow cursor type using the Interact Settings command in Application Manager.
-When you select the Arrow cursor type, touching the Slide tool selects the tool, and moving your finger over the touchscreen moves the slide knob.
-If you use the Box Cursor type, the slide knob immediately moves to the location where you press the tool.
-For example, if the knob is currently positioned at 100, and you press the touchscreen at a value of 800, the knob immediately moves to 800 and writes this value to the controller.
+Design Issues This sectio and hard dr are using a with a hard n concerns design issues in RS PCs using touchscreens ives.
+Please read the following sections carefully if you touchscreen with Interact or if you are using an RS PC drive.
+Using a Touchscreen with Interact If you are u uses PTM S using the In When you selects the moves the using a touchscreen with Interact, and your application Slide input tools, be sure to select the Arrow cursor type interact Settings command in Application Manager. select the Arrow cursor type, touching the Slide tool tool, and moving your finger over the touchscreen slide knob.
+If you use t to the locat is currently value of 80 value to the he Box Cursor type, the slide knob immediately moves ion where you press the tool.
+For example, if the knob positioned at 100, and you press the touchscreen at a 00, the knob immediately moves to 800 and writes this e controller.
 Warning Using the Box Cursor with a touchscreen and an applica- tion that uses Slide input tools may cause you to inadvert- ently select input values.
 If your application requires you to use a cursor, select the Arrow cursor type instead.
-Flash Units vs. Hard Drive Units with hard c rences between units with Compact Flash and units lrives may affect the portability of projects containing s between these units. tory of driv in the Start the informa ive units, the main CONFIG.SYS file (in the root direc- e C) cannot call a user's CONFIG.SYS file that may be up directory.
+Flash Units vs. Hard Drive Units Some diffe with hard c startup file rences between units with Compact Flash and units lrives may affect the portability of projects containing s between these units.
+On hard dr tory of driv in the Start the informatory into the ive units, the main CONFIG.SYS file (in the root direc- e C) cannot call a user's CONFIG.SYS file that may be up directory.
 In this case, you will need to incorporate ation from the CONFIG.SYS file in the Startup direc- e main CONFIG.SYS file.